 Some private insurance policies cover part or all of the cost of hearing aids — check your policy to be sure.
 Medicare doesn’t cover the cost of hearing aids.
 In many states, private insurers are required to pay for hearing aids for children.
 Medical assistance covers hearing aids in most states.
 If you’re a veteran, you may be able to get your hearing aid at no cost through the Veterans Administration (VA).

-Today’s hearing aids not just there to help you hear better, but to let you to live a richer, fuller life.
+Today’s hearing aids are not just there to help you hear better, but to let you live a richer, fuller life.

 Most Liked Posts

 [Twitter Widget Error] You need to authenticate your Twitter App first.
 Go to Highend Options > Social Links.
 Read the documentation to find out more.